Hyper-X: A Unified Hypernetwork for Multi-Task Multilingual Transfer: Zero-shot Transfer Results

-Table~\ref{tab:main:ner} shows the zero-shot results in NER and POS tagging respectively for 12 languages, the last 4 of which are not seen during mBERT pre-training.
-We present results for English-only single-task, English-only multi-task and Mixed-language multi-task settings together.
-Overall, Hyper-X performs on the same level with the strongest baseline in the standard setup.
-When additional sources are provided such as a mixture of task-language pairs, it outperforms all baselines by a large margin.
+Table~\ref{tab:main} shows the aggregate zero-shot results in NER and POS tagging respectively.
+In addition to the average scores across all 15 zero-shot languages, we show the average of the 8 `seen' and 7 `unseen' languages separately with respect to language coverage of mBERT.
+We present results for English single-task, English multi-task and Mixed-language multi-task settings.

-\paragraph{English Single-Task} When English is used as the only source language for each task separately, Hyper-X performance is on-par with MAD-X for both NER (52.9 vs 52.5 F1) and POS tagging (67.7 vs 68.0 Acc.) on average.
-Both models significantly outperform mBERT full-model fine-tuning.
-Looking at the individual language results, Hyper-X consistently performs better on `seen' languages compared to MAD-X by 0.4 and 1.4 overall increase in NER and POS tagging respectively.
+Overall, Hyper-X Base performs on par with the strongest baseline when transferring from English.
+In the presence of additional sources, such as a mixture of task-language pairs, Hyper-X outperforms both mBERT and parameter space factorization (PSF).
+In comparison to MAD-X, Hyper-X generally performs better on seen languages.
 We relate this to the unified hypernetwork enabling maximum sharing between languages and higher utilization of the pre-trained capacity in contrast to the isolated adapters.
+On unseen languages, Hyper-X is outperformed by MAD-X in most cases.
+However, we emphasize that MAD-X requires training separate language adapters for each new language, which makes it considerably less resource-efficient than Hyper-X (see \S~\ref{sec:efficiency}).

-For `unseen' languages, both MAD-X and Hyper-X highly benefit from MLM, which results in large improvements with respect to mBERT.
-Between the two models, MAD-X achieves a higher average score in POS tagging while Hyper-X performs slightly better in NER.
+\paragraph{English Single-Task} When English is used as the only source language for each task separately, Hyper-X (Base) performs on par with MAD-X for NER (52.7 vs 52.8 F1) but falls behind for POS tagging (63.5 vs 65.4 Acc.)\ on average.
+Both models significantly outperform mBERT.
+Looking at the individual language results, Hyper-X performs slightly better on `seen' languages compared to MAD-X in NER and POS tagging respectively.
+For `unseen' languages, both MAD-X and Hyper-X benefit from MLM, which results in large improvements with respect to mBERT.
+Between the two models, MAD-X achieves a higher average score in both NER and POS tagging.